 I've chosen their cheapest, standard design the WeatherBeater range for my list today.
 Most big wiper blade manufacturers such as Bosch and Michelin no longer produce conventional framed wiper blades.
 So if you aren't a fan of the beam or hybrid style, then your options can be limited if you want to stick with an affordable, but branded wiper blade.

 The weather beater wiper blades are an enhanced, framed design.
 The frame is made from galvanised steel, so it won't rust.
 It is connected to the rubber blade at eight different points along the blade length.
 This means there is equal pressure applied across the entire blade.
 Everything is supported by an outer frame, to which the wiper arm is attached.

 The blade itself is an all natural rubber that should resist cracking and breaking a bit more than your average aftermarket wiper blade.

 These wiper blades probably won't perform as well as hybrid blades under extreme conditions, or in really bad weather.
-They are however, a tried and tested design (they've been around for over 15 years), and they are widely compatible with just about any type of car, SUV or truck.
-They come with fitted with a small J-hook adapter and you also get a multi-adapter for side pin, large J-hook and bayonet wiper blade arms.
+However, they are a tried and tested design (they've been around for over 15 years), and they are widely compatible with just about any type of car, SUV or truck.
+In the box there's a small J-hook adapter and you also get a multi-adapter for side pin, large J-hook and bayonet wiper blade arms.